 The hay fields are mostly WW B-Dahl old-world bluestem, which is drought resistant, does not require much nitrogen fertilization, and is very palatable to cattle.
 We also have some Coastal, which requires more nitrogen fertilizer but also produces more hay when fertilized.
 We are currently using dairy manure for fertilization, and may use hydrolyzed fish in the future.

 All bales are Certified Organic.
 Some are 4×5 ft net-wrapped, some are 4×6 ft net-wrapped.
-We are trying to find a square baler to make more people-manageable bales.
-Please let us know if you know of one!
+We found a square baler in July 2025 that makes bales of 60-75 pounds.

 - As of Spring 2023, we have no hay for sale.
 We did manage to harvest enough hay from one dry-land field to keep alive the animals we did not sell last fall,